6 Ways to Reduce Hot Water Costs Without the Cold Showers

 Low-flow shower heads commonly use 7.5 L/min, but you can find some that use as little as 5 L/min!
 The mechanisms behind these shower heads maintain your water pressure.

-If you’re like the average Australian who takes a 7 minute shower with a ratio of hot to cold water at 70:30, then your shower could be using as much as 105 litres of hot water!
+If you’re like the average Australian who takes a 7 minute hot shower with a ratio of hot to cold water at 70:30, then your shower could be using as much as 105 litres of hot water!

-We often hear that modern dishwashers and washing machines use less water than if you washed things by hand.
+We often hear that modern dishwashers and washing machines use less water than if you wash things by hand.
 While true, there are some caveats to consider and extra steps you can take to save money.

 Firstly you should be waiting until you have a full load of laundry or a full dishwasher before setting it.
 Doing this will ensure you are using less water than if you washed things by hand.
 It will also help to save on the electricity required to run the machine.